 The Ethernet interface is on the bottom of the device.
-When connecting, ensure that you provide a sufficient connection area depending on the bending radius for the Ethernet cable.
+When connecting, ensure that you provide a sufficient connection area depending on the bending radius and plug type for the Ethernet cable.

 This connection area must not be smaller than 50 mm.